 - Toilet Float: is a device that allows water to fill the tank without overflowing.
 You may have heard it referred to as the ballcock or float … Once it rises to a pre-set level, the mechanism forces the lever to slow the valve, and the water supply is shut down

 - Wax ring: provides a soft, pliable seal between some of the harder components of a toilet system.
 Toilets are typically made of porcelain.
 The wax ring fits around the exit hole in the bottom of the fixture and rests on the flange, which sits atop the drainpipe

 Shower (Bathtub) Related

-Overflow pipe: a pipe which discharges excess or leaking water safely.
+- Overflow pipe: a pipe that discharges excess or leaking water safely.

 - Water Heater: a household appliance consisting of a gas or electric heating unit under a tank in which water is heated and stored.

 - Tankless water heaters heat your supplied water as needed without storing heated water in a tank.